phalcon-orphanage/docs/en/reference/volt.rst

 * A bundle for Sublime/Textmate is available `here <https://github.com/phalcon/volt-sublime-textmate>`_
 * `Our website <http://phalconphp.com>`_ is running using Volt as template engine, check out its code on `github <https://github.com/phalcon/website>`_
-* `Album-O-Rama <https://github.com/phalcon/album-o-rama>`_ is a sample application using Volt as template engine, check out its code on
+* `Album-O-Rama <https://github.com/phalcon/album-o-rama>`_ is a sample application using Volt as template engine, check out its code on Github

 .. _Armin Ronacher: https://github.com/mitsuhiko
 .. _Twig: https://github.com/vito/chyrp/wiki/Twig-Reference